roosta/tmux-fuzzback/README.md

 ### Column movement

-Moving to column is not working optimally.
-Fzf doesn't have a way to output the pattern highlighted text, so instead I use `query` to try and search for column to jump to using `awk`.
-This is less than ideal but it is what it is for the moment.
-When fuzzback fails to get a column number it simply puts you at the start of the line.

-An example of this would be to search to items that ends with  `world$`, fuzzback will try to find the entire query and will fail.
+Depending on the complexity of the search query, fuzzback might not know what column to move to, and will place you at the start of the line unless a literal match can be found.

 ## License